1000miles/FIL/git/git-cheatsheet.md

 # via Vim or another Texteditor (to benefit from using longer messages)
 $ git commit

+# short version (add & commit with a message at the same time)
+$ git commit -am 'This is a commit message'
 ```

 **5.a) Push the changes of a branch to your repository (e.g. origin)**
 ```
+# with specifying remote, branch & parameter upstream (only at initial commit)
+$ git push -u origin master

 # with specifying remote and branch
 $ git push origin master